SofiiaYevush/Online-Store/README.md

 ## Full Stack Website

 ### Description
 This project is a full stack website developed using React JS for the front-end and Node.js, Express, and MongoDB for the back-end.
-Also for bac The application includes features like user authentication, shopping cart, order management, and Admin panel.
+The application includes features like user authentication, shopping cart, order management, and Admin panel.

 ### Technologies Used
 **Front-end:** React JS